ubccr/xdmod/docs/integrations.md

 To allow CORS  a list of domains that are allowed to communicate with Open XDMoD is configured in the `domains` setting in the `cors` section of `portal_settings.ini`.

-This setting is a comma separated list where each item contains the scheme, host, and optional port.
+This setting is a comma separated list where each item matches *exactly* what is in the `Origin` header sent by the browser.
+This includes the schema, host, and non standard ports.
 ```
 [cors]
 domains=https://integratedapp.example.tld,https://dev-integratedapp.example.tld:8080
 ```

-**NOTE: This setting can open up Open XDMoD to security risks if used improperly.
+**NOTE: This setting can open up Open XDMoD to security risks if used improperly.**
-Only enable it if you know what you are doing**

 ## Integration Guide